-A successful installation of the BCM OFED software stack (section 10.2) onto a running cluster consists of the BCM OFED software installation, as well as then running an installation script.
+A successful installation of the BCM OFED software stack (section 10.2) onto a running cluster consists of the BCM OFED package installation, as well as then running an installation script.
+The vendor and version number installed can then be found in /etc/cm-ofed.
+Further installation details can be found in /var/log/cm-ofed.log.